pagkly/Zed/Investopedia3/How Order Management Systems (OMS) Help Investment Firms.md

 Typically, only exchange members can connect directly to an exchange, which means that a sell-side OMS usually has exchange connectivity, whereas a buy-side OMS is concerned with connecting to sell-side firms.
 When an order is executed on the sell-side, the sell-side OMS must then update its state and send an execution report to the order's originating firm.

-An OMS should also allow firms to access information on orders entered into the system, including details on all [open orders](https://www.investopedia.com/terms/o/openorder.asp), and previously completed orders.
+An OMS should also allow firms to access information on orders entered into the system, including details on all [[open orders]](https://www.investopedia.com/terms/o/openorder.asp), and previously completed orders.
 The order management system supports portfolio management by translating intended asset allocation actions into marketable orders for the buy-side.

 ## Benefits of an OMS